supwr/nubank-task/README.md

 ```$ make run-app```

-You will be prompted by the application to input the application collection in json format:
+You will be prompted by the application to input an operation collection in json format:

 ![Image](run-app.png?raw=true)